Lunches for Learning: Growth

 The Lunches for Learning program started with 84 children in 1 school.
-Since 2004, the L4L Organization has grown to sponsor 29 schools and accommodate over 1,700 children.
+Since 2004, the L4L Organization sponsors 29 schools and accommodates over 1,700 children.

 Sponsored schools

-The "Schools" section of the Lunches for Learning website provides an interactive GPS map with geographically accurate map-points in which all L4L program-sponsored schools are shown, number of students, along with their current community.
+The "Schools" section of the Lunches for Learning website provides an interactive GPS map with map-points in which all L4L program-sponsored schools are shown, including number of students, along with their current community.